Autism parenting wasn’t the path I expected, but it became the story that changed my life — and inspired the books and resources I create today.

 It wasn’t until our family moved across the country to Georgia that everything finally began to make sense.
 At the Marcus Autism Center, my son was diagnosed with autism.

 From that moment on, I immersed myself in learning everything I could to understand and support my child.
 Without family nearby, I leaned heavily on my faith, my church community, and the strength of my growing family.
+It was only through the power of the Holy Spirit that I was able to help my son become more emotionally regulated and make significant progress in many areas of development.

 I’m passionate about encouraging other parents who may feel lost, exhausted, or uncertain after an autism diagnosis.
 I understand firsthand how isolating the journey can feel — especially in the beginning.